 March 8

 Doors open at noon for a full day of South Side Irish fun.
 There will be entertainment in each room for the whole family to enjoy, along with a performance by the Doonaree Pipe Band.
-Food will be available for purchase and thee will be a cash bar, face painting and balloon animals for the kids.
+Food will be available for purchase and there will be a cash bar, face painting and balloon animals for the kids.

 Flossmoor Station Restaurant & Brewery, Flossmoor